 History of the Louisiana Flag

-The pelican wounding herself to feed her young) is a medieval symbol that is known as the "pelican in her piety" and it represents self-sacrifice and dedication to progress.
-It was also believed by very early settlers that pelicans would tear at their breast to be able to feed their young if food was scarce.
-The pelican is a very important symbol in Louisiana and has been since the 1800s and is used on the state seal as well as the flag.
+The pelican wounding herself to feed her children is a medieval symbol known as the, "pelican in her piety."
+The symbol represents self-sacrifice and dedication to achieve progress.
+In medieval Europe it was believed that Pelicans would wound themselves to feed their children blood when other food sources were not available.
+The Pelican is the State bird of Louisiana and the same imagery is used on the state seal as well as the flag.
 The Louisiana State Flag was adopted on July 1st, 1912.